germ-mark/multi-mls-id/draft-xue-multi-mls.md

 An MLS Send Group operates in the following constrained way:
   * The creator of the group, occupying leaf index 0, is the designated sender
-  * Participants only accept messages from the creator
   * The creator may accept update messages from any participant
+  * Other participants only accept messages from the creator
   * Participants only accept messages as defined in Group Operations

 To facilitate binding Send Groups together, we define the following exported values:
    * derived groupid: `MLS-Exporter("derivedGroupId", leafNodePublicSigningKey, Length)`
-   (Mark: I use basic credentials so our construction just feeds in the basic Credential.
-   What do we think is suitable for identifying which member this is derived for?
-The leafNode signature key? the entire leafNode?
-The leafNode index?
-   )

       This is a unique value for each participant derived from the group's current epoch
    * exportPskId: `MLS-Exporter("exportPskId", "Universe identifier", Length)`
    * exportPSK: `MLS-Exporter("exportPSK", "Universe identifier", Length)`